Wiedersehen mit Marlene: Critical reception

-Cash Box magazine described the album as "a testament to the universal appeal of a matchless artist".
+Cash Box described the album as "a testament to the universal appeal of a matchless artist".
 The reviewer noted that "the great Dietrich sings in German" and highlighted the inclusion of two songs from her iconic film The Blue Angel—"Falling in Love Again" ("Ich bin von Kopf bis Fuß auf Liebe eingestellt") and "I'm Naughty Little Lola" ("Ich bin die fesche Lola")—as well as her famous rendition of "Lili Marleen".

-In a review for HiFi/Stereo Review magazine, critic Stanley Green praised the album, noting that the repertoire of songs from the 1920s was "so perfect for the singer."
+Stanley Green of HiFi/Stereo Reviewe, noted that the repertoire of songs from the 1920s was "so perfect for the singer."
 While he observed that Dietrich had "sounded better on discs" than on this live recording, he highlighted her performance of the unfamiliar song "Marie, Marie" as a particular standout, delivered with "a gripping intensity of feeling that is little short of startling".
 Green concluded by stating that the material suited her so well that he "would be content if she were never again to sing anything in English".

-A review in LIFE magazine noted the historical significance of the album, recorded during Dietrich's celebrated return to Berlin.
+LIFE noted the historical significance of the album, recorded during Dietrich's celebrated return to Berlin.
 The critic described the collection as "pleasing" and sung in her "haunting, husky-voiced manner", which was called her "imperishable trademark".
 The review concluded that the album was "recommended mainly for the sentimental roué set", positioning it as a work for a sophisticated and nostalgic audience.